georgepsarakis/pitch/README.md

 The step definition also may include:

 - Conditional
+- Loops
 - Request parameters
-- Loops
 - List of Request/Response Plugins and their parameters

 ### Phases

+A single step may generate multiple HTTP requests.
-Each step execution is divided in two phases: `request` and `response` phase.
+Each sub-step execution is divided in two phases: `request` and `response` phase.

 ## Main Features